 Fuse Frequency Ratings:

-Fuses are commonly used in AC circuits system with frequencies of 50 Hz or 60 Hz and a fuse used to design for one of these frequencies will generally operate satisfactorily at the other.
+Fuses are commonly used in the AC circuits system with frequencies of 50 Hz or 60 Hz and a fuse used to design for one of these frequencies will generally operate satisfactorily at the other.
 In the fault time if arc extinguishes at current zero then the maximum arcing time on asymmetrical fault will be 10 ms at 50 Hz and the 8 ms at 60 Hz.

 Variations in Rating Principles:

 Time-Current Characteristics for Fuse:

 All fuses must be operating within the conventional time when carrying the conventional fusing current and when carrying the conventional non-fusing current they must not operate within the conventional time.
 Now the modern trend is to specify the number of points which form gates through which the actual time-current characteristics of all manufacturers’ fuse-links and it must pass if they are to comply with the appropriate standard.

 Fuse Breaking Capacity:

-Generally, the breaking capacity of a fuse is the current, which can be interrupted at the rated voltage.
+Generally, the breaking capacity of a fuse is current, which can be interrupted at the rated voltage.
 But the required breaking capacity will depend on the position of the fuse in the supply system.
 6 kA fuses may be suitable for domestic and commercial applications but 80 kA fuses are necessary at the secondary of a distribution transformer.

 The resistance of a fuse will result in the dissipation of power in the protected circuit system when normal currents are flowing.
 It should be considered when designing the layout of a protection system.

 Generally, I2t is defined as the integral of the square of the current that goes through by a fuse over a period of operation time.
 These values use to given by manufacturers for pre-arcing I2t and total let-through I2t.
 Normally heat generated in a circuit in a short circuit or fault condition before the fuse disconnects are given by the product of I2t and the circuit resistance.

 Fuse Cut-off Current: